jafferafzalkhan/Smart-Waste-Segregation-System/README.md

 # Smart-Waste-Segregation-System
-The Smart Waste Segregation System is an automated solution designed to classify household and municipal waste into metal, wet, and dry categories using Arduino, sensors, and servo motors.
-The system reduces human effort, enhances efficiency, and promotes a cleaner environment by sorting waste at the source.
+♻️ IoT-based smart waste segregation system using Arduino, sensors, and automation.
+Designed to detect and sort metal, peel, and plastic into separate bins, reducing manual effort and promoting cleaner, smarter cities.
 # Smart Waste Segregation System ♻️
 An Arduino + Python based project that automatically classifies waste into Metal, Wet, and Dry categories using sensors and servo motors.